There is currently a critical need for foster carers and kinship carers in Hobart, Launceston, Burnie, and across Tasmania.

 All applicants and household members over 16 years of age must be eligible for a Working With Children Check Clearance*.
 A household member is anyone who has more than incidental contact with a child as part of their relationship to a fostering household.

-*What is a Working With Vulnerable Persons Check?
-A WWVP is a legal prerequisite for any person aged 18 or over partaking in child-related activities, no matter whether it’s paid or unpaid.
-It involves a check of police records, review of court findings and previous reportable behaviour, previous carer registrations or refusal of such, employment history and any other matter considered relevant by the Registrar.
+*A Working With Vulnerable Persons Check (WWVP) is a legal prerequisite for any person aged 18 or over who participates in child-related activities, whether paid or unpaid.
+It involves a check of police records, review of court findings and previous reportable behaviour, previous carer registrations or refusal of such, employment history, and any other matter considered relevant by the Registrar.

 Could you be a carer?